 Data Sources INRIX Source Summary Observed speed data from INRIX and Average Daily Traffic Volumes with Vehicle Classification data on Interstate and Limited Access roadways from VDOT's Traffic Monitoring System (TMS).
-For observed speed data, navigate to the RITIS platform, select the roadway segments in Virginia for study, and retrieve observed speed data for the selected timeframes.
+Analysis Methodology For observed speed data, navigate to the RITIS platform, select the roadway segments in Virginia for study, and retrieve observed speed data for the selected timeframes.
 Access to RITIS is username and password protected and facilitated through agency agreements.
 For Average Daily Traffic Volumes: Navigate to VDOT's official traffic data publications.
-2. Select the analysis year.
-Analysis Methodology Select the spreadsheet on "Average Daily Traffic Volumes with Vehicle Classification Data on Interstate, Arterial and Primary Routes."
-Open the spreadsheet and select data from the "AADT" column.
-Assign traffic count from VDOT to the NPMRDS data by individual highway segments (traffic message channel (TMC) codes).
+2. Click on "Traffic Data Publications" for the year of interest.
+It will download a zipped folder.
+Open "TMS_AADT_Report_2022_PRI_PrimaryInterstate" which includes 2022 AADT Report for Primary and Interstate Highway and select data from the "AADT" column.
+Assign traffic count from VDOT to the RITIS data by individual highway segments (traffic message channel (TMC) codes).
 Calculate the share of peak-hour person miles traveled (within the 14-hour period, 6 AM to 8 PM) on facilities experiencing excessively congested conditions (75 percent longer than free flow travel time).
-You will need to convert from VMT to PMT using a conversion factor.
+You will need to convert from VMT to PMT using a conversion factor (Average statewide vehicle occupancy is 1.7).
 Segmentation and Format Congestion analysis results may be segmented by roadway segment types, specifically, limited-access roadways, and organized by traffic message channel (TMC) codes.